nopnop2002/esp-idf-candump/README.md

 ESP-IDF V5.1 is required when using ESP32C6.

 # Hardware requirements

-- SN65HVD23x CAN-BUS Transceiver
+1.SN65HVD23x CAN-BUS Transceiver
+SN65HVD23x series has 230/231/232.
+They differ in standby/sleep mode functionality.
+Other features are the same.

-- Termination resistance
+2.Termination resistance
 I used 150 ohms.

 # Wireing